|

 Calcified Aortic Valve Stenosis - What Is It?

+According to reports, aortic valve stenosis is relatively common problem effecting 2% of people over the age of 65, 3% of people over the age of 75, and 4% of people over the age of 85.
 One of the major causes of stenosis is the calcification of the aortic heart valve.
 This is especially likely to occur in people with a bicuspid aortic valve, but also occurs as a result of age-induced ‘wear and tear’.

-Of the various forms of aortic stenosis, the calcific type is predominant.
-Since calcific aortic stenosis shares many pathological features and risk factors with atherosclerosis, and since atherosclerosis may be prevented and/or reversed by cholesterol lowering, there has been interest in attempting to modify the course of calcific aortic stenosis by cholesterol lowering with statin drugs.
 Although a number of small, observational studies demonstrated an association between lowered cholesterol and decreased progression, and even regression, of calcific aortic stenosis, a recent, large randomized clinical trial, published in 2005, failed to find any predictable effect of cholesterol lowering on calcific aortic stenosis.
-However, a 2007 study did demonstrate a slowing of aortic stenosis with the statin rosuvastatin.
+However, a 2007 study did demonstrate a slowing of aortic stenosis with the statin… rosuvastatin.

 So you know, I suffered from calcified aortic valve stenosis as indicated above.
 When I reached the age of 33, my bicuspid aortic valve had become severely stenotic.
 While I was mostly asymptomatic, blood flow through my aortic valve was hindered and my heart had already begun to enlarge (dilate).

 Luckily, I caught this severe heart valve disease just before permanent damage was done to my cardiac muscle.
-I’ll never forget what Dr. Starnes said to me after my aortic valve replacement.
-Doctor Starnes said, “Adam - We caught this just in time.
+I’ll never forget what Dr. Vaughn Starnes said to me after my aortic valve replacement.
+Doctor Starnes said, “Adam – We caught this just in time.
 The valve was very calcified, very white, very sick!”

 I hope that helps explain more about the impact of calcium deposits building up on the aortic valve.